-.04 In order to assist the City of Philadelphia's Department of Commerce in the implementation of its economic development strategy, The Philadelphia Commercial Development Corporation (PCDC) will work in thirty-eight (38) low and moderate income neighborhoods throughout the city.
-PCDC will provide direct assistance to for-profit businesses and non-profit organizations which act as key service providers and employers in these areas through the Targeted Neighborhood Commercial Area (TNCA) Program.
-The principal goal of the TNCA Program is to enable these businesses to remain and to expand while providing needed goods, services and employment opportunities for Philadelphia's low and moderate income residents.
+.04 In order to assist the City of Philadelphia's Department of Commerce in the implementation of its economic development strategy, the Commerce Department and Non-Profit Community DevelopmentDevelopent Based Organizations (CDBOs) will work in low and moderate income neighborhoods throughout the city.
+PIDC will provide direct assistance to for-profit businesses and non-profit organizations which act as key service providers and employers in these areas through the TCMP Program.
+The principal goal of the TCMP program is to enable these businesses to remain and to expand while providing needed goods, services and employment opportunities for Philadelphia's low and moderate income residents.

-.05 To effectively work in the stabilization and revitalization of a TNCA, PCDC requires that the local business form a business association.
-The business association should represent at least sixty percent of the retail/commercial businesses in the TNCA.
-This requirement assists PCDC in determining the needs of the entire commercial district and provides important information on public services and capital improvement needed to maintain and improve the overall area.
-PCDC will contact the business association in each TNCA area at least once a month to review their needs and to assist them as determined to be applicable..
+.05 To effectively work in the stabilization and revitalization of a TCMP, the TCMP, the CDBOs require local businesses to form a business association.
+The business association should represent at least sixty percent of the retail/commercial businesses in the TCMP.
+This requirement assists the CDBOs in determining the needs of the entire commercial district and provides important information on public services and capital improvement needed to maintain and improve the overall area.
+The CDBOs will contact the business association in each TCMP area at least once a month to review their needs and to assist them as determined to be applicable.